RenaudRohlinger/vanilla-three-starter/readme.md

 [starter.renaudrohlinger.com](https://starter.renaudrohlinger.com)

-This project is an opinionated Vanilla Three.js starter template, designed for modern web 3D graphics development.
+This project is an opinionated Vanilla [Three.js](https://github.com/mrdoob/three.js) starter template, designed for modern web 3D graphics development.
 Fairly advanced level, gathering best practices with threejs and with a modular and scalable architecture.

 ## Getting Started

-The goal with this starter is to make an architecture framework proof.
-You can find a list of implementaiton with different frameworks in [examples/](https://github.com/RenaudRohlinger/vanilla-three-starter/tree/main/src/examples) folder.
+The goal of this starter is to make an architecture framework proof.
+You can find a list of examples with different frameworks in [examples](https://github.com/RenaudRohlinger/vanilla-three-starter/tree/main/src/examples) folder.

 ### Installation